jamesmh/PersonalBlog/source/_drafts/How-To-Build-Modular-Monoliths-With-NETCore-Razor-Class-Libraries.md

 ![folder structure](/img/razormodules/folders1.png)

-Next, we'll reference our modules from the host project.
+Then, we'll reference our modules from the host project.

 From within the host project: